tadanagao/window-corner-preview/README.md

-# float-mpv
+# Window Corner Preview
-GNOME Shell extension that docks Youtube in any corner upon leaving its current workspace
+GNOME Shell extension that creates a window preview and anchors it to corner of the screen